-Whether you’re new to a gluten-free diet or you’re cooking for someone who is gluten-free, you’ll find this list of the Best Gluten-Free Carbohydrates helpful.
-Learn which carbohydrate-rich foods you can eat that are gluten-free.
+Whether you’re new to a gluten-free diet or cooking for someone who is gluten-free, you’ll find this list of Gluten-Free Carbs helpful.
+Learn which carbohydrate-rich foods you can eat including vegetables, fruits, legumes, potatoes, rice, quinoa, corn, millet, amaranth, and certified gluten-free pastas and breads.

-Whether you’re new to eating a gluten-free diet or you’re looking to eat a less processed diet, here are some of the best gluten-free carbs to include.
+Whether you’re new to eating a gluten-free diet or you’re looking to eat a less processed diet, here are some of the best gluten-free carbs to include, especially for those who do not need to follow a low carb diet.

 1. Starchy Vegetables